Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/about/05_Tags.md

 # Tags
 The Archive uses over 500 tags to organize its contents.
-The tags themselves are organized in a hierarchical scheme based on the Pāli teachings when possible, but I have needed to invent new categories for modern subjects.
+The tags themselves are organized in a hierarchical scheme based on the Pāli teachings when possible.
+New categories have been created for modern subjects.
 Mirroring the structure of the teachings, individual tags often appear multiple times in the hierarchy.
 For example, [[Equanimity](../../pages/tags/equanimity.html)] (upekkha) appears as a factor of [[Right Concentration](../../pages/tags/right-concentration.html)] and in the lists of [[Factors of Awakening](../../pages/tags/factors-of-awakening.html)], [[Divine Abidings](../../pages/tags/divine-abidings.html)], and [[Perfections](../../pages/tags/perfections.html)].
 One can explore the tag hierarchy by starting with the [root tags](../../pages/drilldown/tag-999.html) and successively expanding them to reveal the subtags they contain.

 ## Tag Structure